 Chiropractic is a primary health-care profession that specialises in the diagnosis, treatment and overall management of conditions that are due to problems with the joints, ligaments, tendons and nerves, especially related to the spine.
 When there is misalignment of the spine, it can interfere with the nervous system which may lead to painful symptoms and mobility issues.
 The aim of the chiropractor is to ensure that the joints are aligned and moving freely allowing the nerves to work at their optimum.
 Some problems of the musculoskeletal system can be caused by accidents, stress, lack of exercise, poor posture, illness and everyday wear and tear.
 These problems may cause pressure on the nerves in the body.

-Many conditions and complaints can be effectively treated by chiropractors; from those commonly associated with chiropractic such as low back pain, through to the management of migraine pain, sports injuries and nerve entrapment.
+Many conditions and complaints can be effectively treated by chiropractors; from those commonly associated with chiropractic such as low back pain, through to the management of migraine pain, minor sports injuries and nerve entrapment.

 Chiropractic can help to relieve:

 - General Joint Aches, Pains and Stiffness

 Sports massage can be used to aid sports people and non-sports people alike.
 It covers the management, manipulation and rehabilitation of the soft tissues e.g. muscles, tendons and ligaments.
 Other benefits of sports massage include improving circulation and lymphatic flow, sedating and stimulating nerve endings, assisting in the removal of metabolic waste and improving muscle tone and elasticity.